06.13

 In “Color and Mastering for Digital Cinema” the author explains how the 2.6 gamma 12 bit, DCI XYZ color space standard of DCPs was made for the standard Digital Intermediate workflow of 2004 which uses P3 projectors for grading.

-It is now cheaper to use similar workflows to the ones big budget productions used in 2004.
-But big budget post production workflows have access to a P3 reference grading projector.
-This is still expensive.
-Even if low budget productions intend to directly convert to DCI XYZ from Rec 709 and retain it´s white point, colorspace and gamma the greys could seem darker and your picture could seem more washed out because of less luminance (14 ftl) in the cinema than on your monitor.
-A computer monitor or TV could have more than double the luminance of cinema projection.
+Even if low budget productions intend to directly convert to DCI XYZ from Rec 709 and retain its white point, color space and gamma the greys would seem darker and your picture seems more washed out because of less luminance (14 Fl) in the cinema than on your monitor.
+A computer monitor or TV could have double the luminance of cinema projection.
 That is why what could look like a film look on your monitor could look less like film when watched in the cinema.

-For a good looking DCP that looks more like Hollywood films shot on expensive cameras and graded on p3 projectors it seems low budget filmmakers should also try to mimic the projector based grading workflow.
+For a good-looking DCP that looks more like Hollywood films shot on expensive cameras and graded on p3 projectors, it seems low-budget filmmakers should also try to mimic the projector-based grading workflow.

 Conclusion:

-Hi knuterik,
+1. Hi knuterik,

 thanks for all the valuable info you are sharing on your blog.